Paula Balekana: Personal life

 Balekana overcame adversity in his childhood: one of his brothers died unexpectedly when he was young, and his father became too sick to work.
 This would lead to his sister having to work at a young age.
 Balekana found rugby as an escape, playing frequently and dreaming of becoming a pro.
-This hard work led to him getting a scholarship offer to play at Kelston Boys' High Schoo, and ultimately led to him becoming a pro.
+This hard work led to him getting a scholarship offer to play at Kelston Boys' High School, and ultimately led to him becoming a pro.

 Balekana is married to his wife, Setaita.
 The couple have two children together.